 Glutinous Rice Flour

 Please don’t confuse glutinous rice flour with rice flour.
-They will give you different texture.
+They will give you a different texture.
 Glutinous rice flour gives the cake that stretchy pliable texture.

 HOW FLEXIBLE IS THIS RECIPE?